Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 Control Board Reset Procedure

-Sometimes the WDF520PADM control board can enter a fault state that prevents proper display operation.
-A complete power reset may restore normal function.
+Sometimes, the WDF520PADM control board can enter a fault state that interrupts proper display operation.
+A power reset can often restore normal function.

 Performing a Hard Reset